ONSdigital/software-engineer-community/workflow/peer_review.md

 #### Considerations
 * Avoid force pushing to a public branch (e.g. a pull request) while it's being worked on.
 * Frequently merge changes from master into your branch
-* Code review comments should be logged against the PR in GitHub (rather than Slack).
+* Code review comments should be logged against the PR in GitHub or GitLab (rather than Slack).
 * Any agreed changes (even if discussed in person) should be logged against the PR so anyone can see why changes are being made.
 * Code reviews are an open forum, all comments are for discussion.
 * Agreement must be met over comments for a PR to be merged.